hyphop/khadas-rescue/docs/README-upgrade.md

-# Krescue SD / SPI upgdate
+# Krescue auto upgrade for SPI-flash from bootable sd card